Time scale

 .

-You can specify these options as described in Overview.
+You can specify these options as described above.

 Note that if a series contains only a few data points, the chart may have a large margin on the left side.